IRLL/HierarchyCraft/README.md

 There is much more to discover in crafting:

 - Add a Purpose to the player: `crafting.purpose`
+- Get a solving behavior for any given task: `crafting.solving_behaviors`
 - Plot the underlying requirements graph: `crafting.requirement_graph`
 - Create your own customize environment: `crafting.env`